 Minor in Evolutionary Biology

-Minor in Molecular, Cell, Organic Biology
+Minor in Molecular and Cellular Biology

 This minor provides students in chemistry, physics, pre-engineering and computer science a working knowledge of biology at all levels but with an emphasis on cellular and molecular biology.
 This cross-disciplinary experience allows them to apply the expertise of their major to the emerging fields on nanotechnology, biotechnology, genetic engineering, genomics, computational biology, and others.
 This program is offered only at the Clarion campus.